Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Experiments

 \subsection{Dataset}

-We use the publicly available GazeBase \cite{griffith2021gazebase} dataset to train the generative model (i.e., DiffEyeSyn).
-GazeBase was collected with an EyeLink 1000 eye tracker, recording left-eye movements at 1,000 Hz across nine rounds of two sessions each.
-In each session, participants completed seven tasks: fixation (FXS), horizontal saccades (HSS), random oblique saccades (RAN), reading (TEX), free viewing of cinematic video (VD1 and VD2), and gaze-driven gaming (BLG).
-Following the baseline \cite{qian2025we}, we use objective data from the HSS, RAN, and TEX tasks.
+We utilized the publicly available GazeBase \cite{griffith2021gazebase} dataset, collected with an EyeLink 1000 eye tracker at 1000 Hz using left-eye recordings.
+GazeBase contains nine rounds, each with two sessions, where participants performed seven tasks: fixation (FXS), horizontal saccades (HSS), random oblique saccades (RAN), reading (TEX), free viewing of cinematic videos (VD1 and VD2), and gaze-driven gaming (BLG).
+For training the generative model, we used recordings from 263 participants across all rounds, yielding 63,161 non-overlapping 5-second gaze sequences.
+Signal-quality evaluation was performed on a disjoint, held-out set of 59 participants from round 6.
+At test time, the model generated non-overlapping 5-second synthetic gaze windows, which were concatenated for each subject, session, and task to reconstruct complete synthetic gaze signals with the same temporal length as the corresponding real recordings.

-In addition to objective GazeBase datasets, we also utilize subjective ratings collected during data collection.
-Participants rated each task using a 1–7 Likert scale (1 = not at all tired or difficult; 7 = extremely tired or difficult) for overall task difficulty (OverDiff), mental tiredness (Mentally), and eye tiredness (TiredEyes).
-Thus, for each subject, session, and task, we obtain three subjective scores.
-To ensure comparable experimental conditions, we generate synthetic gaze for the same rounds, tasks, and subjects as the baseline \cite{qian2025we} and restrict our evaluation to this subset.
+Consistent with the baseline subjective-state analysis \cite{qian2025we}, we focus on HSS, RAN, and TEX because these tasks align with the baseline protocol and cover complementary oculomotor behaviors: controlled horizontal saccades, randomized oblique saccades, and reading.
+For the correlation analysis, we generated synthetic gaze data for the same rounds, sessions, tasks, and subjects used in the baseline subjective-report subset.
+We also incorporated the subjective ratings collected in GazeBase \cite{griffith2021gazebase}, where participants reported overall task difficulty (OverDiff), mental tiredness (Mentally), and eye tiredness (TiredEyes) on a 1--7 Likert scale, with 1 denoting ``not at all tired or difficult'' and 7 denoting ``extremely tired or difficult.''
+This protocol ensures direct comparability with the baseline analysis.